osama-shawir/PySpark-Data-Processing/README.md

 ## Running the Project

 To run the project, you need to have PySpark installed and a SparkSession initialized.
-You also need to replace `'train.csv'` in the code with the actual path to the NYC Taxi dataset, and `'nyc_taxi_durations.csv'` with the desired path for the output file.

 After setting up, you can run the project by executing the Python script in your development environment.